kruczys/HolyGPT/README.md

 - [Docker](https://www.docker.com/) - A cool tool that's always nice to work with. 🐳
 - [Google Colab](https://colab.research.google.com/) - An excellent application that helped me fine-tune my model and accelerate the whole process. 🔥

 Feel free to explore, tweak the settings, and experience the unique blend of technology and scripture with HolyGPT.
 Enjoy!
-If you have any questions and suggestions feel free to contact me: konradkreczko@gmail.com
+If you have any questions and suggestions you're welcome to contact me: konradkreczko@gmail.com